top of page

 Awâsis and the World-Famous Bannock — Dallas Hunt

 A Cree twist on a familiar tale — young Awâsis drops her grandmother's bannock and is helped by the creatures of the forest.
-Includes basic Cree words, a pronunciation guide, and a bannock recipe!
+Includes Cree words, pronunciation guide, and bannock recipe!

 A perfect book for new parents — animals visit a newborn and bestow special gifts of wisdom, respect, and love.
 Warm and beautiful from the very first page.